What’s next for the Alien franchise?

 Hawley has also compared his story to the war between Edison, Westinghouse, and Tesla over electricity, which suggests that valuable new technology will hang in the balance for these characters.
 No doubt, the franchise's corporate baddies Weyland-Yutani will be involved.

-The good news is fans won't have that long to wait for their next xenomorph fix as Hawley has said Alien: Earth should arrive in the first half of 2025.
+The good news is fans won't have that long to wait for their next xenomorph fix as Alien: Earth will arrive in summer 2025.
 It's an FX production in the United States, which will stream on Hulu.
-That means UK viewers should expect to see it arrive on Disney+.
+That means UK viewers will stream it on Disney+.

 Read more: Alien: Romulus director shares 'brutally honest' Ridley Scott advice that helped film (Yahoo Entertainment)